Amiloride/hydrochlorothiazide (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use this medicine if you are also using potassium supplements or salt substitutes, or you are taking another diuretic, such as spironolactone or triamterene.
+- Do not use this medicine if you are also using potassium supplements or salt substitutes, or you are taking another diuretic, including spironolactone or triamterene.

 - Some medicines and foods can affect how this medicine works.
 Tell your doctor if you are taking any of the following:

-- Cyclosporine, cholestyramine, colestipol, digoxin, dofetilide, lithium, tacrolimus
+- Cholestyramine, colestipol, cyclosporine, digoxin, dofetilide, lithium, norepinephrine, tacrolimus

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, diabetes, pancreatitis, or lupus.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease (including cirrhosis), heart disease, diabetes, gout, or lupus.

 - This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.